bcoles/kasld/README.md

 the kernel debug log.
 There are countless examples.
 A few simple examples are available in the [extra](extra/) directory.

-Modern distros now use `kernel.dmesg_restrict` to prevent unprivileged users from accessing the kernel debug log by default. grsecurity hardened kernels also support `kernel.grsecurity.dmesg` to prevent unprivileged access.
+Modern distros ship with `kernel.dmesg_restrict` enabled by default to prevent unprivileged users from accessing the kernel debug log. grsecurity hardened kernels also support `kernel.grsecurity.dmesg` to prevent unprivileged access.

 ## Function Offsets